(262) 786-7100

 Wisconsin OWI Blood Draw Refusal Laws & Consequences

 For police to get a search warrant, they have to be looking for evidence of a crime.
-A first offense operating while intoxicated (OWI) is not considered criminal, so police should not be able to get a search warrant for your blood, right?
-Wrong.
+A first offense operating while intoxicated (OWI) is not considered criminal, so one might think police would be unable to get a search warrant for your blood.
+This would be an incorrect assumption.

-When you get arrested for an OWI first offense, police will read you a form called informing the accused, which requests you provide a sample of your breath or blood.
+When you get arrested for any OWI, police will read you a form called informing the accused, which requests you provide a sample of your breath or blood.
 If you comply, the police will take a sample.
 If you don’t comply, you face additional consequences for OWI blood draw refusal.

 Consequences of Wisconsin OWI Blood Draw Refusal